Lakin Township, Barton County, Kansas

 Lakin Township is a township in Barton County, Kansas, United States.
 As of the 2010 census, its population was 262.

+History

 Lakin Township was organized in 1872.

 Geography

 Lakin Township covers an area of 66.65 sqmi and contains no incorporated settlements, though the township surrounds the governmentally independent city of Ellinwood.

 Transportation

 Lakin Township contains one airport or landing strip, Ellinwood Municipal Airport.